Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

 \subsubsection{Unsupervised/Unlabeled Methods}

 This category encompasses methods that operate without paired supervision; \ie, where only waveform samples are available and no velocity labels are required.
-It includes both \textit{unsupervised learning} techniques that extract structure or features from data distributions, and \textit{unlabeled inversion methods} that reconstruct medium properties by enforcing data consistency through physical models.
+Methods in this category focus on mapping waveform data to velocity models by directly minimizing the mismatch between observed and simulated waveforms, using the full wave equation as a physical constraint.

-Unsupervised learning methods typically involve training neural networks on tasks defined from the data itself, allowing them to uncover latent structure or reconstruct missing information.
-For example, \cite{full-2024-Cui} proposes an unsupervised learning framework for low-frequency reconstruction in FWI using cycle-consistent adversarial networks (CycleGAN) as shown in Fig.~\ref{fig:UnsupervisedGAN}.
-Their method aims to infer large-scale low-frequency content from high-frequency seismic inputs, recovering information often absent in real field data.
-Unlike supervised methods that require labeled training pairs, CycleGAN enables training directly on unpaired seismic data, which is more practical for real-world applications.
-To address training instability and enhance output quality, the authors constructed synthetic targets combining high-, mid-, and low-frequency components, and incorporated additional loss functions to improve reconstruction performance.
-This design allows the model to supply critical low-frequency components for more robust downstream inversion.
+A representative example is the SiameseFWI~\cite{SiameseFWI-2024-Saad}, which is a novel self-supervised framework for FWI that uses a Siamese neural network to enhance the comparison between simulated and observed seismic data, as shown in Fig.~\ref{fig:SiameseFWI}.
+Unlike traditional pixel-wise loss functions such as the $\ell_2$ norm, SiameseFWI transforms both data types into a shared latent space via two identical convolutional neural networks with shared weights.
+This design enables the network to focus on meaningful features (\eg, P-wave arrivals), and it minimizes the Euclidean distance between the learned representations to guide velocity model updates.
+The method achieves robust inversion performance on synthetic benchmarks and field data from Western Australia, demonstrating greater accuracy and resilience to noise, poor initial models, and unknown source wavelets.

-In contrast, unlabeled methods focus on mapping waveform data to velocity models by directly minimizing the mismatch between observed and simulated waveforms, using the full wave equation as a physical constraint.
-A representative example is the \textit{Unsupervised Physics-informed Full-Waveform Inversion (UPFWI)} framework (shown in Fig.~\ref{fig:upfwi}) developed in \cite{Jin-2021-Unsupervised}.
+Another example is the \textit{Unsupervised Physics-informed Full-Waveform Inversion~(UPFWI)} framework (shown in Fig.~\ref{fig:upfwi}) developed in \cite{Jin-2021-Unsupervised}.
 UPFWI couples a neural encoder-decoder architecture with a differentiable wave-equation simulator, enabling end-to-end training with a loss defined in the data space:

 Here, $\bm{\Phi}_u$ denotes a dataset of unlabeled waveform measurements, $g{\boldsymbol_\theta}$ is the network mapping waveforms to velocity models, and $f$ represents the forward modeling operator.
 The simulated waveforms are compared to the observed data to guide the network's learning.
 Methods in this category can be further divided into two subtypes: \begin{itemize} \item \textbf{Per-sample methods}, such as those in \cite{Implicit-2023-Sun} and \cite{he2021reparameterized}, reparameterize the model and optimize its parameters individually for each input, mimicking traditional inversion routines. \item \textbf{Per-domain methods}, like UPFWI~\cite{Jin-2021-Unsupervised} and \cite{Seismic-2025-Jia}, train a single model across a dataset and apply it to similar examples, enabling faster inference but possibly inheriting dataset-specific biases. \end{itemize}